l2beat/l2beat/packages/backend-tools/src/logger/docs.md

 - non-object arguments are stored as `parameters.value` or `parameters.values` depending on the number of such arguments
 - object arguments are merged into a single `parameters` object

-## Backends
+## Transports

-Currently we support two backends
+Currently we support two transports

 - `console` - standard output to console
-- `ElasticSearchBackend` - pushes logs ElasticSearch node (should be used together with [ECS formatter](#ecs))
+- `ElasticSearchTransport` - pushes logs ElasticSearch node (should be used together with [ECS formatter](#ecs))

 ## Formatters

-Along with each backend it is required to provide a formatter which will produce an output string for each log entry
+Along with each transport it is required to provide a formatter which will produce an output string for each log entry

 ### Pretty